WasamiKirua/Manga-mangapark-packer/README.md

 ```

 1) you will be prompted for the URL, Example: [https://mangapark.net/title/REPLACEMENT/](https://mangapark.net/title/REPLACEMENT)
+2) a destination folder Ex: Vagabond
-2) grab a cup of coffee/tea
+3) grab a cup of coffee/tea

 ### Notes